 Keto Chocolate Donuts

 This chocolate donuts recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Try out this great keto chocolate donut recipe today!

 Keto Chocolate Donuts

 - 1/2 cup almond butter

 - 1/2 cup cacao powder